||Course Offerings | Music

 Choral and instrumental ensembles are offered for credit in the long terms

-only (not all ensembles are offered every long term).
+only.
 The listed ensembles grant one credit hour per term, require a minimum

 of 2.5 hours of rehearsal per week, and are graded Pass/Unsatisfactory